playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

 ## Usage

-After having properly configured a Slick database, you can obtain a `DatabaseConfig` (which is a Slick type bundling a database and driver) in two different ways.
-Either by using dependency injection, or through a global lookup via the `DatabaseConfigProvider` singleton.
+After having properly configured a Slick database, you can obtain a `DatabaseConfig` (which is a Slick type bundling a database and driver) in two different ways: either by using dependency injection and extending the trait `HasDatabaseConfigProvider[JdbcProfile]`, or through a global lookup via the `DatabaseConfigProvider` singleton and a reference to the application via `Application` using dependency injection.

 > Note: A Slick database instance manages a thread pool and a connection pool.
 In general, you should not need to shut down a database explicitly in your code (by calling its `close` method), as the Play Slick module takes care of this already.